Spice or K2 and Teen Drug Abuse

 By Scott Schlachter

 There appears to be a new smokable drug that is getting popular with teenagers.
-This new drug is Spice or K2 (though it has several other names, such as Nebula, Artic Spice, Zohari and Yucatan Fire).
+This new drug is Spice or K2.
+It has several other names, such as Nebula, Artic Spice, Zohari and Yucatan Fire.
 The new interest in this drug is two-fold.
 First, until recently, it was undetectable in most common drug screens.
 Second, the effect can be almost four to five times as potent as using Marijuana.

 Is Spice or K2 the New Go-To Drug For Teens?

 Spice is an herbal concoction which contains a synthetic psychoactive substance (one similar to THC, the active ingredient in Marijuana).
 This substance is then sprayed onto an herb.
 Clients have reported that when using Spice, the high is faster than marijuana but does not last as long.
 One noted side effect is an increase in irritability and a loss in memory retention that will usually last for a couple of days afterword.
 Other potential risks, include: persistent body numbness, lung irritation, high blood pressure, severe and persistent headaches, blacking out, blurred vision and anxiety.

 Spice is illegal in Europe, but vendors can legally sell in the US as herbal incense.
 Many smoke or head shops sell spice.